tyre/llamaindex-pinecone/README.md

 // => 4
 ```

-The API request to Pinecone will look something like this:
+The API request to Pinecone would look something like this:

 ```JSON
 {